Antholem/Learn-Type/README.md

 # Learn-Type
-Responsive Multipage Application using HTML, CSS, and JS from Scratch
+A Static Responsive Multipage Application using HTML, CSS, and JS from Scratch